AIT-Technology-PLC/ArifSchoolFee/README.md

 -   testing
     -   Used for QA testing and experimentation.
     -   All developers push their feature branches here for testing.
-    -   Always submit PRs to this branch
+    -   Always submit PRs to this branch or merge the new code to it.

 ## Requirements